This site requires a more recent version of Adobe Flash Player to function properly.

 Governments all across the world have taken measures to encourage the use of solar technology as a way to help them remove their dependence on fossil fuels.
 For instance, in the United States, at the Federal level, the government offers incentives including an investment tax credit (ITC) of around 30% on the initial cost of a solar system.
 Besides this, there is also legislation at the state level, such as the renewable portfolio standards, that require utility companies to generate a certain portion of their electricity from renewable sources.

 However of late, most of the new solar incentive programs announced have been from emerging markets such as China and other places like Japan.
 Government subsidies and tax credits have enabled renewable energy companies like First Solar to thrive.
 While governments have been cutting back subsidies of late, we expect subsidies in many countries to remain in place in order to encourage further growth in the industry.

 Impact of the economic crisis

-The global economic crisis has had a profound impact on the solar industry.
+The global economic crisis had a profound impact on the solar industry.
 The rise in energy prices prior to the economic downturn led many solar manufacturers to increase capacity.
 This helped certain manufacturers as they benefited from economies of scale which in turn helped reduce prices.
-However, due to the credit contraction that occurred during the financial crisis, the installation of solar power systems declined significantly as it is crucially dependent on capital expenditures.
-The economic crisis impacted demand for everything from polysilicon to rooftop panels.
-As a result many smaller players with weak balance sheets have been struggling, which has led to consolidation in the industry.
+However, due to the credit contraction that occurred during the financial crisis, the installation of solar power systems declined significantly.
+The economic crisis impacted demand for everything ranging from polysilicon to rooftop panels.
+As a result many smaller players with weak balance sheets have been struggling which has led to consolidation in the industry.